-Give horse-riding a go!
+Give horse riding a go!

 We met our horses in the village of Bokonbayevo on the southern shore of Issy-Kul Lake.
-They were patient and sweet and we enjoyed a leisurely ride through the jailoos (summer pastures) towards the Tien Shan mountain range.
+They were patient and sweet and we enjoyed a leisurely ride through the jailoos (summer pastures) toward the Tien Shan mountain range.

 Enjoy the Eagle Hunting ceremony

-With the help of our guide to translate, the eagle hunter talked about the traditions that have passed down through the generations of his family.
+With the help of our guide to translate, the eagle hunter talked about the traditions that have been passed down through the generations of his family.
 Our visit was not in the hunting season so there was no live prey used in the demonstration, but I was thankful for that.